malgorithms/sensorpush/README.md

 # sensorpush

+Own a sensorpush sensor?

-This is a JavaScript/TypeScript npm module for the SensorPush API.
-It is lightweight; this module requires ZERO external modules, especially no big `request` or `node-fetch` module.
+This is a JavaScript/TypeScript npm module for the SensorPush API, so you can pull and look at your data from any Node program.

+It is lightweight; this module requires zero external modules, not even `node-fetch` or `request`.

 It is unofficial and I'm happy to hand ownership over to the [sensorpush.com](http://www.sensorpush.com) team, or another engineer they approve of.